New Ebola vaccine brings hope to DR Congo | The China Post

 Vaccination for many in risk areas

-The cities of Beni and Goma in the south have also received positive news.
+The cities of Beni and Goma in North Kivu province have also received positive news.
 From November, physicians will use a new vaccine from Johnson & Johnson that is better suited for broad-based prophylaxis than Merck’s existing VSV-EBOV vaccine.

 “The vaccines are very different in strategy,” says Dr. Marylyn Addo.
 “The vaccine that is currently being used, takes effect after only one shot — very quickly.
 The new vaccine, however, consists of two components that need to be administered at eight-week intervals.”